Business Continuity Planning – Disclosure Statement

+Providing stakeholders with information about the crisis is a key component of the Raymond James Crisis Management protocol.
 In the event of a business disruption, clients can obtain information about the status of their accounts and access to their funds and securities by contacting their financial advisors.
 If their financial advisors are unavailable, clients can contact Client Services at 1-800-647-7378.
-In addition, clients can find up-to-date information about the operating status of the firm at http://www.raymondjames.com.
-For questions or more information about Business Continuity at Raymond James, contact the VP of Business Continuity, Beverly Schulz, (800) 248-8863, ext.
-76432.
+In addition, clients can find up-to-date information about the operating status of the firm athttp://www.raymondjames.com.
+For questions or more information about Business Continuity at Raymond James, contact the Business Continuity Office at BusinessContinuity@RaymondJames.com.

-Due to the unpredictable nature of events causing significant business disruptions, Raymond James does not guarantee that systems will always be available or recoverable after such events.
-Also, the firm’s business continuity plans are subject to modification.
+Due to the unpredictable nature of events causing significant business disruptions, Raymond James does not guarantee that systems will always be available or recoverable within the timeframes noted above.